Model Explainability

 • LightGBM

-Snowpark ML modeling classes from snowflake.ml.modeling are not supported in this release.
+The following Snowpark ML modeling classes from snowflake.ml.modeling are supported.

-Explainability is available by default for models logged using Snowpark Python 1.6.0 and later.
+Explainability is available by default for the above models logged using Snowpark ML 1.6.2 and later.
 The implementation uses the SHAP library.

 Models with explainability have a method named explain that returns the Shapley values for the model’s features.